Nancy-Chauhan/Today-I-Learnt/README.md

 Idempotency: Idempotence is talked about a lot in the context of "RESTful" web services.
 Basically, if making multiple identical requests has the same effect as making a single request it is idempotency.

+## TIL: 08-03-2021

+Interface vs abstract class in Java
+- When to use what?
+- Interfaces can be used if we want a full implementation and use abstract classes when you want partial pieces for your design.